zrpaplicacoes/python-baseimage/README.md

 ```

 This ensures that the user id inside the container is the same as the host.
 On Docker Compose, it's advised to provide user id as an environment variable through the `env_file` option.

+## Disclaimer

+Do not use this image on **production** environments.
+For production, we recommend extending the **official-images** and use multi-stage builds for better image security and size.

 ## Contributors ✨